bellingcat/uniform-timezone/README.md

 1. video thumbnails on the right pane AKA "You may like". (can you find a way to do it?)

 ### Discord ✅*
+How to use?
+Hover over any time element on the page.

 Timestamps handled by this script:
  * messages (in all channel types)
 Timestamps not handled by this script:
  * message edits
  * forum thread overview
+ * Not enabled on the wayback machine.

+### Instagram ✅
+How to use?
+Hover over any time element on the page.

+ * All timestamps should be properly parsed.
+ * Not all post urls are read (possible improvement).
+ * Not enabled on the wayback machine.

+---

-See below if you want to contribute and check the [open issues](https://github.com/bellingcat/uniform-timezone/issues).
+#### See below if you want to contribute and check the [open issues](https://github.com/bellingcat/uniform-timezone/issues).

 <details><summary><h1>Development & Contributing</h1></summary>